 Selected window treatments can prevent your home from heating up in the summer and blinds and drapes can help reduce heat gain by almost half when fully closed.
 Take a look around your house and see what windows may be receiving direct sunlight so you can cover them accordingly.

-Having a ceiling fan can also help cool down a room by around 4 degrees and is a great tool to coincide with a working AC to keep air circulating and a whole house fan can help suck out the home’s hot air through the attic to help cool things down.
+Having a ceiling fan can also help cool down a room by around 4 degrees and is a great tool to coincide with a working AC to keep air circulating and a whole house fan can help suck out the home’s hot air through the attic to help cool things down, helping to keep down your electric bill in the summer months.

 Load Up Your Machines to Save Energy